syncfusion-content/asp.netwebforms-docs/aspnet/SpellCheck/Modes.md

 {% endhighlight %}

-It is possible to predict the error word details before starting the spellcheck operations through dialog mode by using the client side event **Start**.
+It is possible to predict the error word details before starting the spell check operations through dialog mode by using the client-side event **Start**.
 The below code example describes the above behavior.

 {% highlight html %}